15 Health Benefits Of Moringa, Nutrition, & Side Effects

 In another study, post-menopausal women who took 7 grams of moringa leaf powder every day for three months observed a reduction in their fasting blood glucose levels (11).

 Another small study showed that including moringa leaves in the diet may lower blood sugar levels.
-The participants of the study saw a 21% decrease in blood sugar levels (12).
+The participants of the study saw a 21% decrease in blood sugar levels, highlighting some of the moringa leaves benefits (12).

 Treating diabetic rats with moringa seed powder restored the histology of both the kidneys and the pancreas, thereby improving the symptoms.
 It is possible that these effects could be observed in humans as well (13).